Prince Edward, Duke of Kent: Activities

-The Duke of Kent performed engagements on behalf of his cousin, the Queen, for over 50 years.
-The Duke represented the Queen during independence celebrations in the Commonwealth countries of Sierra Leone, Uganda, Guyana, Gambia Ghana, to commemorate its 50th independence anniversary celebration.
+Edward performed engagements on behalf of his cousin, Queen Elizabeth II, for over 50 years.
+He represented the Queen during independence celebrations in the Commonwealth countries of Sierra Leone, Uganda, Guyana, Gambia, and Barbados, and the commemoration of the 50th anniversary of the independence of Ghana.
 He also acted as Counsellor of State during periods of the Queen's absence abroad.

-One of the Duke's major public roles for many years was vice-chairman of British Trade International, formerly known as the British Overseas Trade Board, and later as the United Kingdom's Special Representative for International Trade and Investment.
-This position saw the Duke travel abroad to represent the British government in fostering trade relations with foreign countries and organisations.
-Prince Andrew, Duke of York succeeded him in this position, which is today known as UK Trade & Investment (or UKTI), although Prince Andrew resigned from the post in 2011.
+One of Edward's major public roles for many years was vice-chairman of British Trade International, formerly known as the British Overseas Trade Board, and later as the United Kingdom's Special Representative for International Trade and Investment.
+This position saw him travel abroad to represent the British government in fostering trade relations with foreign countries and organisations.
+The then Prince Andrew succeeded him in this position, which is today known as UK Trade & Investment (or UKTI), although Andrew resigned from the post in 2011.
 He was also the vice-chairman of the British Overseas Trade Board.
 In that capacity, he became the first member of the royal family to visit China in 1979 with his focus being on the British Energy Exhibition in Beijing.

-From 1971 to 2000, the Duke of Kent was president of English football's governing body, The Football Association.
-The Duke has served as the president of The Scout Association since 1975.
+From 1971 to 2000, Edward was president of English football's governing body, The Football Association.
+He has served as the president of The Scout Association since 1975.

-Along with Prince William of Wales, the Duke visited the Centenary World Scout Jamboree at Hylands Park, Chelmsford in July 2007.
+Along with Prince William of Wales, Edward visited the Centenary World Scout Jamboree at Hylands Park, Chelmsford in July 2007.
 He also served as the president of the All England Lawn Tennis and Croquet Club between 1969 and 2021, a position in which he succeeded his late mother, Princess Marina, Duchess of Kent.
-His other roles include president of the Commonwealth War Graves Commission, the RAF Benevolent Fund, the Royal National Lifeboat Institution, the Stroke Association, the Royal United Services Institute, the Royal Institution, the British Racing Drivers' Club, and patron of the American Air Museum in Britain, Royal West Norfolk Golf Club, Kent County Cricket Club, Opera North, Trinity Laban Conservatoire of Music and Dance, the Duke of York's Royal Military School Dover and St Mungo's Broadway, benefiting the homeless.
+He was also president of the Commonwealth War Graves Commission from 1970 until 2023.
+His other roles include president of the RAF Benevolent Fund, the Royal National Lifeboat Institution, the Stroke Association, the Royal United Services Institute, the Royal Institution, the British Racing Drivers' Club, and patron of the American Air Museum in Britain, Royal West Norfolk Golf Club, Kent County Cricket Club, Opera North, and Trinity Laban Conservatoire of Music and Dance.
 He is also on the advisory panel for the Mountbatten Medal and presents the medal once the decision has been made.
-The Duke of Kent is one of the Royal Fellows of the Royal Academy of Engineering.
+Edward is one of the Royal Fellows of the Royal Academy of Engineering.

-For almost 29 years, the Duke has been the patron of Endeavour, a national youth organisation.
+For almost 29 years, Edward has been the patron of Endeavour, a national youth organisation.
 He has also served as Royal Patron of The Honourable Society of Lincoln's Inn since 2001, a position previously occupied by his father.
-In 2015, the Duke received the Dresden Peace Prize for "his contribution to British-German reconciliation."
+In 2015, Edward received the Dresden Peace Prize for "his contribution to British-German reconciliation."

-On 2 June 2022, the Duke appeared alongside the Queen on the balcony of Buckingham Palace during the 2022 Trooping the Colour as part of the Platinum Jubilee celebrations.
+On 2 June 2022, Edward appeared alongside the Queen on the balcony of Buckingham Palace during the 2022 Trooping the Colour as part of the Platinum Jubilee celebrations.

+Edward was colonel of the Scots Guards for fifty years from 9 September 1974 to 14 April 2024, being succeeded by the Duke of Edinburgh.
+At the time of his retirement, he was the regiment's longest serving colonel.